qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 layers to be rasterised so that the exported files won't have to include all the nodes contained in these layers and the rendering is therefore sped up.

-You can also do this by forcing the composer to export as a raster, but that is an all-or-nothing solution, given that the rasterisation is applied to all layers.
+You can also do this by forcing the layout to export as a raster, but that is an all-or-nothing solution, given that the rasterisation is applied to all layers.